Whether you’re new to the road, new to Dubai or just curious about cars, we’ve got some tips to help you stay safe whilst seeing the sights.

 For car rental, there are plenty of options.
 From daily, weekly or long-term lease to pay by the kilometer rentals, Dubai has a vast range on offer.
 For more on leasing a vehicle in Dubai you can check our other blog post by clicking here.

 Parking around Dubai is a simple system, once you know the rules.
 All car parks operate on a pay by the hour system, payable upon your return with the ticket.
 For on street parking, the prices and permits differ dependent on the region.
-You can check our run down of zones and costs by clicking here.
+For more information on zones and costs, check our guide to RTA parking in Dubai.

 The final bit of advice for anyone new to the roads in Dubai, is learn to read the signs.
 The road signs are, for the most part, self-explanatory and in both English and Arabic.